 Some areas of the pool will become dark without any staining.
 This happens when the areas of plaster become too thin.
 Plaster that is too thin can become very translucent.
 This allows underlying concrete to show through.
 Plaster protects the pool’s surface, so it’s a very major concern when the plaster is dealing with problems.

 Plaster in certain pools will come off entirely when chips of plaster start to fall off or when cracks begin to form.
-You have two options here, either fix each individual problem or if the problems spread throughout a larger area, then you may need to replaster the entire pool.
+You have two options here: either fix each individual problem or replaster the entire pool if the problems spread throughout a larger area.
+After a while of thinning and chipping of the pool’s plaster, leaks will begin to happen.

 Loss Of Color

-Over time a pool may start to lose its color.
-One reason for this can be problems with the water chemistry.
-Or sometimes, the material that was used to create the color in the first place.
+Over time, a pool may start to lose its color.
+One reason for this can be problems with the water chemistry or, sometimes, the material that was used to create the color in the first place.
+For better chances of keeping your pool’s color, choose a pool remodeling company that uses inorganic pigments for its plaster.

 Here’s some of our crew working on a project

 Pool owners understand that owning a pool is a long-term responsibility.
 Owning a pool is also fun and relaxing, making all the maintenance worth it at the end of the day.
-The recommended time for pool replastering is every ten years.
-Talk to one of the Webster, TX Swimming Pool Resurfacing experts at JR Pool Plastering & Texas Gunite Ltd. for more information.
+However, with constant contact with pool chemicals, general wear and tear, and other events, your pool will lose its original luster.
+At that point, you’ll need to decide whether you want to repair the issues or remodel your pool.

-Next time you find yourself looking for Webster TX Swimming Pool Resurfacing services, get in touch with our team.
+We’re based in Houston, so we can make our way to our clients’ backyards to remodel or repair their pools into something new.
 We can definitely help you find the level of service you need in your search for Webster, TX Swimming Pool Resurfacing companies.

 Webster TX Fun Facts

-• When first founded in 1879, Webster was called Gardentown
+- When first founded in 1879, Webster was called Gardentown

-• By 1882, the town already had a post office
+- By 1882, the town already had a post office

-• The Webster Star, a weekly newspaper, was first published in 1896
+- The Webster Star, a weekly newspaper, was first published in 1896